TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 A Portuguese sardine on bread.

-Yearly Sardinha festival where competition is held for the best sardine painting
+Yearly Sardinha festival is a competition is held in Lisbon to find best sardine painting.

-During the yearly Sardinha festival a competition is held for the best sardine painting.
+During the yearly Sardinha festival, a competition is held to find the best sardine painting.

 Pastries and Desserts

-At the end of our food tour, Rita brought us for dessert to a little bakery called "Fábrica do Pastel Feijão", where we tried their homemade specialty called pastel feijão, filled with a heavenly white bean and almond concoction.
-Another proof that Portugal, where the sugar rush started already in the 15th century with sugar from the island of Madeira, still takes its pastry culture very seriously.
+At the end of our food tour, Rita brought us to a little bakery called "Fábrica do Pastel Feijão" for dessert.
+There, we tried their homemade specialty, pastel feijão, filled with a heavenly white bean and almond concoction.
+This is another proof that Portugal, where the sugar rush started in the 15th century with sugar from the island of Madeira, still takes its pastry culture very seriously.

 Pastel feijão (bean pastry) at "Fábrica do Pastel Feijão".

-Indeed, Lisbon boasts hordes of pastry shops, and among the famous ones are both recently opened pastelarias like "Manteigaria", and impressive old-school family-owned shops like "Versailles" (1922), "Confeitaria Nacional" (1829), "Pastelaria-Padaria São Roque" (1961), and "Antiga Confeitaria de Belém" (1837).
-The latter is the most frequented pastry shop in whole Portugal, and famous for its pastel de nata, commonly known as pastel de Belém.
+Indeed, Lisbon boasts hordes of pastry shops, and among the famous ones are recently opened pastelarias like "Manteigaria" and impressive old-school family-owned shops like "Versailles" (1922), "Confeitaria Nacional" (1829), "Pastelaria-Padaria São Roque" (1961), and "Antiga Confeitaria de Belém" (1837).
+The latter is the most frequented pastry shop in Portugal and is famous for its pastel de nata, commonly known as pastel de Belém.

 Interior of "Versailles".

-Interior of 'São Roque' pastry shop in Lisbon
+The interior of 'São Roque' pastry shop in Lisbon.

 Interior of "São Roque".